Back

 • Philippines: 412,530

-Birth Rates and Family Size
+Birth Rates and Natural Increase

-Population Projections and Growth
+State and Territory Growth

-• Sydney and Melbourne are both expected to exceed 8 million residents in the 2050s.
-Melbourne is forecast to become the nation's most populous city, reaching 9.1 million by 2066.
+New South Wales is projected to remain the most populous state, reaching 9.6 million people by 2035-36.
+Sydney and Melbourne are both anticipated to exceed 8 million residents in the 2050s, with Melbourne forecast to become the nation’s most populous city, reaching 9.1 million by 2066.

-The median age of Australians is projected to increase by 1.8 years, reaching 40.2 years by 2035-36.
 The median age of the overseas-born population is 43 (down from 46 in 2005), while the median age of the Australian-born population is 35 (up from 33 in 2005).
+The national median age is projected to increase by 1.8 years to 40.2 by 2035-36.

 The five leading causes of death in 2024, accounting for one-third of all registered deaths, were:

-1. Dementia (including Alzheimer's disease)
+1. Dementia (including Alzheimer’s)

 2. Ischaemic heart disease